snshn/callme/README.md

 Phone number wordlist generator.
 Intended for use in conjunction with pentesting tools.

+Total size of the generated text file for all US phone numbers is 26.2 GB (2,383,999,702 phone numbers).

+## Information

 "NANP (North American Numbering Plan) numbers are ten digits in length, and they are in the format: NXX-NXX-XXXX Where N is any digit 2-9 and X is any digit 0-9.